To finish compiling your legislative history, it may be helpful to consult some of these additional documents:

 The House and Senate Journals record the official proceedings of the Texas House of Representatives and the Texas Senate.
 In general, the House and Senate Journals do not contain printed debates on bills.
-Audio tapes will be best resource for finding the actual legislative discussion.
 However, the House and Senate Journals may contain items of interest to researchers, such as statements of legislative intent.

 Examples of House and Senate Journal entries can be found in the examples used in the Bill History section of this guide.

 Minutes summarize committee proceedings and record the time and place of each meeting, members present, bills considered, witness lists, and votes taken.
 Minutes typically do not contain transcriptions of discussions or testimony.

 75th Legislature (1997) to date: available from Texas Legislature Online: Committees

 63rd–78th Legislatures (1973–2003):

 Scanned House, Senate, and Joint committee minutes are available from the Legislative Reference Library of Texas.